hpoppenb/PowhegDirectPhoton-LHEF-gen/README.md

 ## how to check on negative weights ##
 After running stages 1-3, the fil 'pwg-*-stat.dat' will tell you the negative weight fraction, which should be way below 1%, at best.
-Large negative weight fractions become large for very small bornsuppfact/bornktmin.
+Negative weight fractions become large for very small bornsuppfact/bornktmin.